Margin and leverage

 2. What is the margin level for each market?

 Our margin requirements differ according to market, asset class and position size.
-You can find out the specific margin of each instrument in the market information sheet on your platform.
+You can find out the specific margin of each instrument in the Market Information sheet on your trading platform.

-To calculate the amount of funds required to cover the margin requirement when you open a spread bet, simply multiply the total notional value of your trade (stake x price of instrument) by the margin factor.
+To calculate the amount of funds required to cover the margin requirement when you open a trade, simply multiply the total notional value of your trade (stake x price of instrument) by the margin factor.

-With City Index's Advantage Trader platforms, you can calculate your margin before placing a trade through the platform's margin calculator, monitor each position's margin requirement separately or review your account's total margin requirement through the "margin level indicator".
+With City Index’s Web Trader platform, you can calculate your margin before placing a trade through the platform’s margin calculator, monitor each position’s margin requirement separately or review your account’s total margin requirement through the “margin level indicator”.